Computer Programming and Information Systems

 BCS 160 Computers, Society and Technology

 This is an introductory course that provides students with the knowledge to stay current and informed in a technology-oriented, global society.
 Students will receive instruction in basic computer concepts and terminology, the fundamentals of the Windows operating system and have hands-on experience at the beginning to intermediate level using Microsoft Excel and Access.
 The Internet will be used to supplement textbook and lecture materials.
-Note: Students taking this course may not receive credit for BCS 102 or 202.
+Note: Students taking this course may not receive credit for BCS 102.

 BCS 230 Foundations of Computer Programming II